envisioning/vocab/vocab/rnn-recurrent-neural-network.md

 ---
 category: CORE, ARCH
+generality:
+- 0.93
+- 0.915
+- 0.91
+- 0.895
+- 0.88
+- 0.865
+- 0.85
 slug: rnn
 summary: Class of neural networks where connections between nodes form a directed graph along a temporal sequence, enabling them to exhibit temporal dynamic behavior for a sequence of inputs.
 title: RNN (Recurrent Neural Network)
 ---